|Ask Pauline - Home Education in PA:

 More suggestions about this option are at Catholic Homeschoolers of Pennsylvania.

-Different evaluators provide different kinds of reports.
+Different evaluators provide different kinds of certifications.
 Some families and some evaluators prefer the kind of brief statement given below.
 Other families and evaluators prefer to describe the child's education and progress more extensively.
 This may be particularly true if the family is using a diploma program and wants the evaluations to be seen by colleges as part of the child's transcript, or if they want the evaluation to explain or elaborate on the contents of the portfolio.
-Some evaluators will do either a long or a short evaluation, depending on what the parent wants; others have a strong preference one way or the other.
+Some evaluators will do either a long or a short certification, depending on what the parent wants; others have a strong preference one way or the other.

-Experienced evaluators will most likely have their own way of writing up an evaluator’s report.
+Experienced evaluators will most likely have their own way of writing up an evaluator’s certification.
 For those of you who are using a family friend who has not done evaluations before, here is some sample “short form” language for evaluators to use:

 Samples of longer evaluations are provided in several publications from PA Homeschoolers.
 There is a section about writing evaluations, including a sample elementary evaluation letter, in the Guide to the PA Homeschool Law and there is a section with sample paragraphs from evaluation letters in the Guide to PA Homeschoolers Diploma.